|

 Insurance Changes for the Diocese

 In November of 2015, the diocesan office received notice from Ameritas, our dental provider, that yet another premium increase would take place for 2016.
-In the spirit of being good stewards of both diocesan funds and our insurance_stampparticipants' money, the diocese underwent a re-bid process for new dental insurance in December.
+In the spirit of being good stewards of both diocesan funds and our participants' money, the diocese underwent a re-bid process for new dental insurance in December.
 Three companies, as well as Ameritas, were willing to presents bids for our business for the 2016-2017 contract year.
 One company, however, presented a bid that stood out as the best offer.

 The Insurance Committee consisting of our Diocesan Treasurer, Carrol Holley; our Canon to the Ordinary, the Rev. Mike Ehmer; Diocesan Finance Manager, Anna Mora; and the Diocesan Insurance Administrator, Deacon Nancy Igo, selected Dental Select Premium as our new dental insurance carrier.
 Dental Select offers the same coverage at the same levels as did Ameritas, but with lower prices.
 Dental Select is rated in the 90th UCR percentile for usual, reasonable, and customary charges, and are one of the most widely used dental insurance carriers.
 We anticipate the completion of the enrollment process by March 1st.

 The diocese has also changed property, casualty, and Worker's Compensation insurance providers as of January 1st, from Guide One to Church Insurance of Vermont.
 The diocesan Insurance Committee typically conducts a re-bid process for this type of insurance every three years as a means of being good stewards of diocesan funds.
 Although the diocese was not unhappy with the service provided by Guide One, this year's process brought reduced prices and the addition of flood insurance for the diocesan properties as presented by Church Insurance.
 This change will not affect the individual parishes, but simply the diocesan and mission properties.
+Deacon Igo is currently conducting a property insurance audit of all diocesan properties and parishes in an effort to make sure all properties and parishes are properly insured.
+All locations are supplying Deacon Igo with a copy of their current property insurance certificate for diocesan records.
+If parish administrators or parish leaders have any questions about these changes, please contact our Benefits and Insurance Administrator, Deacon Nancy Igo, at nigo@nwtdiocese.org, or by phone at (806) 763-1370 ext.
+5.

 YOUTH EVENT